camunda/camunda-docs/docs/product-manuals/zeebe/technical-concepts/index.md

 - [Process lifecycles](process-lifecycles.md) - expands on the event processing concept and goes into more detail regarding the lifecycles of selected process elements
 - [Protocols](protocols.md) - explains how external clients communicate with Zeebe
 - [Exporters](exporters.md) - discusses the extension point to add additional processing logic for each record in the event stream

+In addition to these sections, you may also be interested in Camunda Cloud [Best Practices](././product-manuals/best-practices.md).